-Radiology After Hours: Acute Diagnoses on Evenings and Weekends is organized by Penn Medicine - Department of Radiology and will be held from Mar 25 - 28, 2019 at Atlantis Bahamas, Paradise Island, New Providence, Bahamas.
+Radiology After Hours: Acute Diagnoses on Evenings and Weekends is organized by Penn Radiology CME and will be held from Mar 25 - 28, 2019 at Atlantis Bahamas, Nassau, New Providence, Bahamas.
 The target audience for this medical event is Radiologists.

 The Postgraduate Institute for Medicine designation this live activity for a maximum of 19 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.